-You can report sexual harassment to any school staff member or to the district's Title IX Officer, who is listed above.
+You can report sexual harassment to any school staff member or to the district's Title IX Officer,who is listed above.
 You also have the right to file a complaint (see below).
-For a copy of your district's sexual harassment policy and procedure, contact your school or district office, or view it online here: https://www.psd401.net/about-us/rights-and-responsibilities
+For a copy of your district's sexual harassment policy and procedure, contact your school or district office, or view it online here: Rights and Responsibilities Handbook.